7 façons de combattre le stress naturellement - Epycure

 • Use an essential oil diffuser to breathe in their aroma and get a subtle dose of well-being

-• Dilute a few drops of essential oils in your favorite cream or oil and take the time to treat yourself to a little relaxing massage
+• Dilute a few drops of essential oils in your favorite cream or oil and take the time to give yourself a relaxing massage.

 Sources: